waynodiablo/Oystercard/boris_bikes/boris_bikes.md

 This is clearly a simplified version of the user requirements that stakeholders - members of the public and system maintainers - have for the real Boris Bikes system in London (in a real discussion with a client, we should identify many more).
 We've deliberately left out extra considerations, like payment, to make our first version of the system tractable.
 This is often a sensible first step, as we can focus on building a **simple**, **manageable** program before adding greater complexity.
 We can check that everything works each time we come round to add greater complexity.

 *It is generally a mistake to try to model everything you need in the system on the first go.
-It has been proven many times that *successful* designs for complex systems can only **emerge**.*
+It has been proven many times that successful designs for complex systems have to **emerge**.*

 ## Stage 0: Domain Model and Project Setup